hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

 When using the importance sampling-based estimators including TIS, PDIS, SNTIS, and SNPDIS, and hybrid estimators including DR and SNDR, make sure that "pscore" is recorded in the logged dataset.

-Then, when only using importance sampling estimators, the minimal sufficient codes are the following:
+Then, when using only importance sampling-based estimators, the minimal sufficient codes are the following:

 .. code-block:: python